getodk/docs/aggregate-install.rst

 - Copy the code from the browser into the upload tool's pop-up dialog and click :guilabel:`OK`.

 .. image:: /img/aggregate-install/token.*
-   :alt: Image showing pop up dialog to enter a token.
+   :alt: Image showing pop-up dialog to enter a token.

 .. tip::